Skip to content

 🔒 Secrets

-The 1Password Terraform provider is used to retrieve credentials for Proxmox and an SSH key used during VM creation by the proxmox_vm module.
+The 1Password Terraform provider is used to retrieve credentials for Proxmox and an SSH key used during VM creation.

 Usage